Search

 In addition, by understanding the value of your training, you can justify the investment that has been made and get easier leadership buy-in for future L&D projects.
 It also helps you to identify areas for improvement and inform your strategic decision-making.

 To get started, identify relevant metrics that help you to align your results with wider organisational goals.
-You could choose to focus on, for example, improved performance, cost-effectiveness or customer satisfaction level.
+Here are some common examples you can use:

-Then, collect and analyse data to compare results before and after the implementation of your training initiative.
-This level typically requires more in-depth data collection than the previous levels.
+We have a more comprehensive list here.
+Whichever metric you focus on, you’ll typically be comparing results before and after the implementation of your training initiative.
+This typically requires more in-depth data collection than the previous levels.
 As such, reserve some more time for your results stage.

 The Benefits of Using the Kirkpatrick Model

-There is a reason why the Kirkpatrick Model has become a globally used evaluation model.
-That’s because of the vast benefits of using the framework:
+There’s a reason why the Kirkpatrick Model has become a globally used evaluation model.
+That’s because of the vast benefits of using the framework.

 1. Provides Comprehensive Evaluation

 The Kirkpatrick Model provides a comprehensive framework for training evaluation.
-The four levels, Reaction, Learning, Behaviour and Results, ensure you focus on all key aspects when evaluating the success of your training initiatives.
+The four levels ensure you focus on all key aspects when evaluating the success of your training initiatives.

-By evaluating the effectiveness of each level, you can go beyond measuring platform engagement.
-After all, by simply tracking learners’ course completion or online platform log-ins, you will miss out on higher-level outcomes like behaviour change and business impact.
+By evaluating the effectiveness of each level, you can go beyond measuring mere platform engagement.
+After all, if you’re just tracking course completion or online platform logins, you will miss out on higher-level outcomes like behaviour change and business impact.

 2. Focuses on Results

-The framework emphasises that L&D teams should measure the ultimate results and impact of their training programmes.
+The Kirkpatrick Model emphasises that L&D teams should measure the ultimate results and impact of their training programmes.
 After all, this is the only way to determine whether your training contributes to overall improvements in performance.

 3. Aligns Training with Organisational Objectives